 Mass Fatality Family Assistance Center (MF FAC) Operations are often the most misunderstood aspect of a mass fatality response.
 Since this is the portion of the response that interfaces with the public (families), it is critical that all participants of the MF FAC understand the operations and their roles and responsibilities.
 The public will judge the entire mass fatality response by what occurs in the MF FAC.
-The template details logistics and staffing, security, reception of families, support services, call center, intake, record management, information technology, collection of ante mortem information, family notification and body release.
+Our template details logistics and staffing, security, reception of families, support services, call center, intake, record management, information technology, collection of ante mortem information, family notification and body release.

-Victim Identification Operations will coordinate the identification of human remains.
+Victim Identification Operations coordinate the identification of human remains.
 The ultimate goal of any mass fatality response is the identification and reunification of the deceased with their surviving family members.
-The template outlines the generally accepted guidelines for human identification.
-Additionally, the template outlines the collection and comparison of antemortem and postmortem information for making identifications.
+Our template outlines the generally accepted guidelines for human identification.
+It also outlines the collection and comparison of antemortem and postmortem information for making identifications.

 Strengthen Your Current Plan

-Idea for communities that already have a plan or a partial plan in place.
-At the operational level the customized template will strengthen and complete existing plans.
+Our customizable template is ideal for communities that already have a plan or partial plan in place.
+At the operational level it will strengthen and complete existing plans.
 It is designed to go from the shelf to the response and provide guidance, job actions, and forms.
 This template can be a next step in expanding current plans.
-The template may be purchased in its entirety and also in individual sections: body recovery, Family Assistance center, morgue operations and identification, and hospital/healthcare roles and responsibilities.
+The template may be purchased in its entirety or in individual sections: body recovery, Family Assistance center, morgue operations and identification, and hospital/healthcare roles and responsibilities.